11 Best Campgrounds in Christina Lake, BC

 RV campsites have a view of the 30-meter face of Owl Mountain.
 Set up at one of seven sites with picnic tables, fire pits, and young shade trees.
 Arrangements can be made to fill water tanks and pump out black water.
 Because the campground is unserviced, campers are encouraged to bring generators to operate their air-conditioners during the intense summer heat.
 Fortunately, the sun sets behind Owl Mountain around 7pm, and cool evening air follows hot days.

 The ranch has four kilometers of forest walking trails, but the main draw is trail rides, escorted in small groups of four people by an experienced rider who loves nothing more than being in the saddle.
-Book a one-hour loop ride that is four kilometers long, or the 2.5-hour river crossing that includes a swim at a sandy beach.
-You can also ride a horse to nearby Cascade Falls.
+Book a one-hour loop ride that is four kilometers long, or the two-hour river crossing that includes a swim at a sandy beach.
+You can also ride a horse to nearby Cascade Falls, trotting along narrow pathways and rocky slopes throughout the journey.

 Looking for another peak experience that's not on a horse?
 There's always rock climbing!
 If golf is your game, it's a two-minute drive to the Christina Lake Golf Club.
 For a refreshing swim, the beach at Christina Lake is six kilometers away.